phaselabscrypto/mpl-account-compression/README.md

 ### Building the Rust Packages

-From the root directory of the repository:
+From the sdk directory of the repository:

 ```
-cd sdk
 pnpm install
 pnpm build:program
 ```